Nunavut Provincial Immigration Program – Canada

 Nunavut Entrepreneur and Investor Immigration Program

-Nunavut is one of Canada’s most promising territories, with a rapidly growing economy and high demand for business investment.
-The Entrepreneur and Investor Immigration Program in Nunavut provides foreign entrepreneurs with the opportunity to start or develop a business and settle permanently in Canada.
+Nunavut is one of Canada’s most promising territories, with a rapidly growing economy and high demand for investment—leading many to research the Nunavut nominee program.
+The Entrepreneur and Investor Immigration Program in Nunavut provides foreign entrepreneurs with the opportunity to start or develop a business and settle permanently in Canada, making it appealing to those exploring the Nunavut PR program.

 Program Objective:

 This program targets international entrepreneurs with limited business or management experience, allowing them to operate a real business in Nunavut with an investment ranging from CAD 150,000 to CAD 400,000.
-After operating the business for 2 years, investors and their families can apply for permanent residency in Canada.
+After operating the business for 2 years, investors and their families can apply for permanent residency in Canada an important consideration for those asking how to get PR in Nunavut.

 Eligibility Requirements: